MeenalSingh15/python/README.md

 Python supports several built-in data types that are commonly used in programming.
 The main data types in Python:

-# \*Numeric Types:\*
+# Numeric Types:
 *int: Integer data type i.e number is positive or negative but never a fraction or decimal.
 (e.g., 36, -36).

 *float: Floating-point data type is a data type that includes real number that are both whole numbers or fractions .
 (e.g., 3.14, -0.5).

 # **\*\*Sequence Types:\*\***

 * str: String data type
-Strings are basically any sequences of characters, which can include letters,symbols,numbers and whitespaces.In pyhton and most programming languages, strings are enclosed in quotation marks (either single ' or double ").
+Strings are basically any sequences of characters, which can include letters,symbols,numbers and whitespaces.
+In python and most programming languages, strings are enclosed in quotation marks (either single ' or double ").

 For example:
 "Hello, world!"
 'This is a string.'